Marengd/kwoot/README.md

 <img src="/docs/assets/images/header_definitive.jpg" alt="Close – up van een mobiele telefoon omringd door duisternis met de tekst Kanye West, Word of Wisdom Generator op het scherm." width="100%">

 This is the repository of <a href="https://danianmarengo.nl">Danian Marengo</a> his, Kanye West word of wisdom generator.
-This website was created for the project <a href="https://github.com/cmda-minor-web web-app-from-scratch-2223">Web App from scratch</a>, which is part of the <a href="https://github.com/cmda-minor-web">Minor Web design and Development</a> at the <a href="https://www.hva.nl/">Amsterdams University of Applied Sciences</a>, as part of the program <a href="https://www.hva.nl/opleidingen/communication-and-multimedia-design?gclid=Cj0KCQiAgaGgBhC8ARIsAAAyLfFCp5OTcBLGcx-_uMWa2sowONOebB19jLA1KMt2yEmVFGWaHdsi9DwaAq0PEALw_wcB">Communication and Multimedia design.</a>
+This website was created for the project <a href="https://github.com/cmda-minor-web web-app-from-scratch-2223">Web App from scratch </a>, which is part of the <a href="https://github.com/cmda-minor-web">Minor Web design and Development 2022- 2023</a> at the <a href="https://www.hva.nl/">Amsterdams University of Applied Sciences</a>, as part of the program <a href="https://www.hva.nl/opleidingen/communication-and-multimedia-design?gclid=Cj0KCQiAgaGgBhC8ARIsAAAyLfFCp5OTcBLGcx-_uMWa2sowONOebB19jLA1KMt2yEmVFGWaHdsi9DwaAq0PEALw_wcB">Communication and Multimedia design.</a>

 <br>

 ## Overview
 The front- end of this website has been completely developed using vanilla JavaScript, without using frameworks such as Angular, React or Vue.
 To generate quotes spoken by Kanye West, this website utilizes the <a href="https://kanye.rest">Kanye.rest</a> API.

 <br>

 ## Getting started